 6. Start networking

 Networking is an integral part of life in Canada and “coffee chats” or “informational interviews” are very popular.
-It doesn’t hurt to start early in pre-arrival, and expand your network online through sites like Arrive Connections and LinkedIn.
+It doesn’t hurt to start early in pre-arrival, and expand your network online through sites like LinkedIn.

 7. Download offline maps on your phone